 The mission of Clear Advantage is to provide our patients with the most technologically advanced vision correction options in New England.
-Our highly experienced surgical staff is dedicated to educating patients on a variety of refractive procedures including LASIK, PRK, Visian ICL, and Bladeless technologies.
+Our highly experienced surgical staff is dedicated to educating patients on a variety of refractive procedures in a personalized and comfortable manner.

-Centrally located in Portsmouth, NH, and just one hour from Boston, MA, Manchester, NH and Portland, ME, Clear Advantage is easily accessible.
+Centrally located in Portsmouth, NH, Clear Advantage is just 1 hour from Boston, MA; Manchester, NH; and Portland, ME.
 Located just two buildings away from Portsmouth Regional Hospital, our location at 155 Borthwick Avenue is in the heart of the seacoast medical community and home to some of the top medical professionals in the world.

 Understanding Your Vision